preloader

 Dutch pronunciation can be a stumbling block for many learners, mainly due to:

-• The guttural ‘g’ sound: Similar to clearing your throat
+• The guttural ‘catg ’ sound: Similar to clearing your throatkat, a Dutch word, shares a similar meaning with the English word

 Consonant Clusters